What Are the Different Levels of PPE?

 The first kind of mask of any kind that appears on the list of PPE is the N95 respirator.
 Though it looks like a mask, it’s quite a bit more.
 An N95 respirator is designed to fit very close in order to enable the efficient filtration of airborne particles.
 Surgical N95 Respirators are commonly used in healthcare settings and are a subset of N95 Filtering Facepiece Respirators (FFRs), often referred to as N95s.

-According to the National Institutes of Health, PPE of this kind is used when the nature of the airborne substance is known and its concentration measured.
+According to the National Institutes of Health, equipment falling within this PPE level is used when the nature of the airborne substance is known and its concentration measured.
 Level C also requires using air-purifying respirators and periodic monitoring of the air.
 Skin and eye exposure are unlikely in these scenarios.

 What is Level B PPE?